mslinn/hanuman/README.md

 Hanuman - Scala / Akka / BlueEyes / sbt demo
 ============================================

+This is an old project, using an ancient version of Scala, Akka and a web framework that is not longer used.
+I provide a modern version in the [Introduction to Actors](http://scalacourses.com/student/showLecture/91) lecture of the [Introduction to Scala](http://scalacourses.com/showCourse/45) course at [ScalaCourses.com](http://getscala.com).

+---

 This project demonstrates the [BlueEyes](https://github.com/jdegoes/blueeyes) Scala framework, Akka ````Actor````s and ````Ref````s; it can be run on any computer with Java installed, including [Heroku](https://api.heroku.com/myapps/strong-galaxy-4334).